blankcode/Bitburner-scripts/StockTrader/README.md

 In all it needs a server with 512 GB RAM but, each stock gets personalized attention.

 It's not looking for a specific amount of gains or anything.
-If a stock is good enough to buy it does, and it rides that rise until the forecast changes to a minus.
+If a stock is good enough to buy, it does, and it rides that rise until the forecast changes to a minus.

 If anyone else wants to test it for me, please do.